Smart stud lights remind drivers to look for bike and e-scooter riders

 The yellow in-pavement stud lights, LED ‘Watch for Bicycles’ signs and green recycled-glass OmniGrip CST surface on the bike lane, each provide a visual cue to remind drivers to look for riders.

-Overall, the installation of in-pavement smart stud lights is a promising development in the effort to improve the safety of bicyclists on the road.
-The lights can be activated by induction loops, smart cameras, traffic signal controllers or other technologies.
-By providing drivers with a clear visual cue to the presence of bicyclists, these lights can help to reduce the number of bicycle-vehicle collisions and make bicycle riding and scooting safer for all.
+Overall, the installation of in-pavement smart stud lights is a promising development in the ongoing effort to improve the safety of bicycle riders and e-scooter riders on roads.
+Riders in physically separated lanes remain exposed at intersections and driveways.
+However, Vivacity smart stud lights can be activated by induction loops, smart cameras, traffic signal controllers or other technologies, providing drivers with a clear visual cue to the presence of riders.
+The lights can help reduce the number of bicycle-vehicle and scooter-vehicle collisions and make bicycle riding and scooting safer for all.

 Amy Gillet Foundation (2015), Road crashes involving bike riders in Victoria, 2002-2012: An Amy Gillett Foundation report, by Megan Garratt, Marilyn Johnson and Jacinta Cubis, July 2015, accessed 24 January 2023.